 Vascular Vein Centers located in Orlando, East Orlando, Kissimmee, Lake Mary, Davenport/Haines City, The Villages

 Skin changes – discoloration (pinkish or brownish), thickening, dryness and itching in the lower leg are usually signs of vein disease.
 If you have any of these in your lower legs and ankles, the specialists at Vascular Vein Centers can help with a careful evaluation and explanation of what is going on.
-With offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, and Rockledge/Viera, Florida, their expert team members provide the most effective, up-to-date, and minimally invasive treatments for the causes of skin changes.
+With offices in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, Florida, their expert team members provide the most effective, up-to-date, and minimally invasive treatments for the causes of skin changes.
 Call the Vascular Vein Centers office nearest you today or book an appointment online.

 Skin changes may be an indication that you have underlying vein disease.
 Changes to look for include:

 - Discoloration- pink or brownish

 - Thickening, stiff, or firm skin

 - Prominent spider patterns especially around the ankle

 Even if you don’t see bulging varicose veins, you may have advanced vein disease and it's worth visiting Vascular Vein Centers if skin changes are present.